geovedi/book-notes/2015/elon-musk.md

 - Tesla's growth as a company and its impact on the automotive industry.
 - The transformation of Tesla from a risky startup to a leading force in the electric car market.

-In the chapter titled "The Revenge Of The Electric Car," the narrative delves into the resurgence of interest in electric cars and the transformative impact of Tesla on the automotive industry.
+In the chapter titled "The Revenge of The Electric Car," the narrative delves into the resurgence of interest in electric cars and the transformative impact of Tesla on the automotive industry.
 The introduction of the Tesla Roadster marked a pivotal moment, as it shattered preconceptions about electric vehicles and demonstrated that an electric car could be both high-performance and visually stunning.

 However, Tesla's journey was not without challenges.
 The production of the Roadster faced significant delays, leading to skepticism about the company's ability to deliver on its promises.
 Financial difficulties also loomed large, and Tesla found itself on the brink of bankruptcy.